 Don’t edit your post straight after you’ve written it.

-Read it again and again until you’re satisfied that your cornerstone artcle reads and sounds not only great, but convincing too!
+Read it again and again until you’re satisfied that your cornerstone article reads and sounds not only great but convincing too!

 Then take another break… Maybe sleep on it for one more night.
 Go back to it the next day and make your final edit.

-Tip: If you’re too quick to get your post published without proof reading it properly, you’ll only lose sleep over it, trust me I know… Often I’ve published a post and gone back to it to edit it again because I wasn’t happy with it.
+Tip: If you’re too quick to get your post published without proofreading it properly, I guarantee you that you’ll lose sleep over it, trust me I know… Often I’ve published a post and gone back to it to edit it again because I wasn’t happy with it.

-#09 Get your cornerstone content optimised for search!
+#09 Get your cornerstone content optimized for search!

-Once everything is in place and you’re 110% happy with your piece of cornerstone content, search engine optimise the post or page the best you can.
+Once everything is in place and you’re 110% happy with your piece of cornerstone content, search engine optimize the post or page the best you can.

 #10 Hit publish and promote…

-With your proof reading and final edits behind you.
-With your post optimised for search engine visibility (without overdoing it).
+With your proofreading and final edits behind you.
+With your post optimized for search engine visibility (without overdoing it).
 Only then should you hit the ‘Publish’ button’, or you might want to schedule your post.

-Once your cornerstone content is live for the world to see, you can start promoting the life out of it.
-You’ll find this post useful, where I share my methods for promoting new blog posts.
+Once your cornerstone content is live for the world to see, you can start the onslaught of promoting it to the masses.

 I hope you’ve enjoyed reading this post, and you’ll hopefully be motivated to start writing more cornerstone content articles for your blog.